Grab FREE Ebook on Getting the First 1K Visits To Your Website

 Note: Not every post needs to be long-form.
 Keep in mind that you are solving user intent.
 Write content that will help people.
 Even when it is short, about 500 words, as long as you solve the reader’s problem.

 Write in simple language that your readers will easily understand.
 Simplicity wins!

 #1.
 Keep Your Content Original and Unique

-If you think you will copy other people’s content and paste it to your blog, prepare for your path to failure.
+If you think you will copy other people’s content and paste it into your blog, prepare for your path to failure.

 Google recognizes copied and scraped content, which will cause undesirable outcomes for your Tech blog.
 You will not receive rankings as similar content you have copied already exists elsewhere.

-One way to check whether your content satisfies user intent is by personally reading through it and checking whether after reading it, your problem can be solved.
+One way to check whether your content satisfies user intent is by personally reading through it and checking whether a problem can be solved after reading it.